 The Greyhound bus company is being sued by a passenger who was among several injured when the bus he rode collided with the rear of a truck on a highway near Williamsport, Pa.

-Jon Ostroff, managing partner of Ostroff Injury Law, said that in addition to William and Gloria Koomson, who filed their cause of action against Greyhound Lines Inc. on Oct.
+Jon Ostroff, managing partner of Ostroff Godshall Injury and Accident Lawyers, said that in addition to William and Gloria Koomson, who filed their cause of action against Greyhound Lines Inc. on Oct.
 18 in the Philadelphia Court of Common Pleas, another family is preparing to initiate a complaint against Greyhound in the same court.

 Ostroff identified the second family as that of Son Thi Thanh Huang, who died when the force of the crash caused her to be ejected from the bus.